 Do Your Homework

-Make sure you drive through the area in day time and night time, to get a feel for the area, certainly if you go to bed early, you wouldn’t like a boisterous street that would disturb your sleep.
+Make sure you drive through the area you’re interested in during the day time and night time, to get a feel for the area, certainly if you go to bed early, you wouldn’t like an apartment on a boisterous street that would disturb your sleep.

-Take notes of the places around the neighborhood, list down the restaurants around, the gym, the places for fun, and shops you could buy your groceries from.
+Take notes of the places around the apartment complex, list down the restaurants around, the gym, the places for fun, and shops you could buy your groceries from.

 Lookout for Laundry Facilities